gerhardJaeger/gerhardSigtyp2022/README.md

 ### Using Singularity

 The least painful way to reproduce my workflow is to use a Singularity container. `gjSigtyp2022.def` is a Singularity definition file for a Singularity image.
-You can also download Singularity image from 'https://unitc-my.sharepoint.com/:u:/g/personal/nwsja01_cloud_uni-tuebingen_de/EbCMvXu0LSBLlqqv84H56qUBGmeTv90-dl0k9q4C-KtyMA?e=cu6jMt&download=1'
+You can also download the Singularity image from 'https://unitc-my.sharepoint.com/:u:/g/personal/nwsja01_cloud_uni-tuebingen_de/EbCMvXu0LSBLlqqv84H56qUBGmeTv90-dl0k9q4C-KtyMA?e=cu6jMt&download=1' and put it into the repository’s root directory.

 Be warned, it’s 3 GB.